HajkD/LTRpred/README.md

 # LTRpred(ict)

-## A bioinformatics pipeline for meta-genome scale predictions of potentially active retrotransposons
+## A bioinformatics pipeline for meta-genome scale predictions of potentially functional retrotransposons

-> A meta-genomics pipeline explicitly designed to investigate potentially active LTR retrotransposons

 Due to their enormous contribution to genome structure and genome evolution transposable elements allow us to study fundamental mechanisms of phenotypic adaptation, diversification, and evolution.
 In particular, understanding the recognition and